shosaco/vistime/README.md

 vistime - Pretty Timelines
 =========

 A library for creating time-based charts, like Gantt or timelines.
 Possible outputs include `ggplot`s, `plotly` graphs or `data.frame`s.
 Results can be used in the RStudio viewer pane, in R Markdown documents or in Shiny apps.
 In the interactive `plotly` output, you can hover the mouse pointer over a point or task to show details or drag a rectangle to zoom in.
-Timelines and their components can afterwards be manipulated using `plotly_build`, which transforms the plot into a mutable list.
+Timelines and their components can afterwards be manipulated using `ggplot::theme()` or `plotly_build`, which transforms the plot into a mutable list.
 When choosing the `data.frame` output, you can use your own plotting engine for visualizing the graph.

 If you find vistime useful, please consider supporting its development: <a href="https://www.buymeacoffee.com/shosaco" target="_blank"><img src="https://i.imgur.com/e4SqIQH.png" alt="Buy Me A Coffee"></a>